Doris Matsui: Gun control

 Matsui seeks to expand gun control and supports stricter regulations on gun purchases and sales.
 She supports banning large-scale purchases of ammunition and seeks to end the gun show loophole.
 Matsui supports firearms manufacturers being held responsible for product misuse cases and lawsuits.

 Health care

 In a discussion about the Patient Protection and Affordable Care Act, Matsui said that as "more Americans get to know and understand the law, and feel its effects in their lives, the less the public will want to see us take steps back to the broken health care system we have experienced for decades in this country."
 She has opposed many attempts to repeal, reduce, or privatize Medicare or Medicaid.
 In addition, Matsui has sought to expand medical coverage to children and the mentally ill.
 She voted against patients being denied treatment for non-emergency issues without a Medicare copay.

-Matsui seeks to expand mental and behavioral health services, authoring the Excellence in Mental Health Act, which was signed into law by President Obama in 2014.
-The Excellence in Mental Health Act established a network of Certified Community Behavioral Health Clinics across the country.

-She co-chairs the Rare Disease Congressional Caucus, whose work seeks to expand access to care for patients with rare and ultra-rare diseases.
-Matsui supports the expansion of telehealth, authoring the Telemental Health Care Access Act.
-She has supported efforts to expand digital health platforms in her district.

 Taxes and pensions

 Matsui supports a progressive tax system and seeks to shut down offshore loopholes for business.
 She voted against continuing capital gains and dividend tax breaks.
 She supports extending AMT exemptions which benefit higher-income taxpayers in states like California with high state income taxes.

 Matsui favors continuing Social Security as it is now, and has opposed moves to privatize it or allow citizens the option to have alternative retirement funds.
 She also opposes raising the retirement age.